Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

 A downside of sidecar-based service meshes is that an intermediate layer is inserted between the network stack and the microservices.
 This adds complexity and is another process on the CPU.

-An alternative is to implement the this as part of the network stack.
+An alternative is to implement this as part of the network stack.
 This means no extra process is needed and less resources and context switches are required.

-This can be archived on Linux with eBPF (enhanced Berkeley Packet Filter), which provides the ability to run JIT compiled bytecode in a sandboxed environment in kernel mode.
+This can be achieved on Linux with eBPF (enhanced Berkeley Packet Filter), which provides the ability to run JIT compiled bytecode in a sandboxed environment in kernel mode.

 ![image-20240327091816685](./res/Service%20Mesh/image-20240327091816685.png)